groupme/quimby/README.md

 # This is a locationstar fork of the Quimby plugin.
 It has a couple of features not in the Groupme fork, including:

 1. Searching for managed venues
-1. Retrieving stats from managed venues
+2. Retrieving stats from managed venues
+3. Support for List and ListItem management

 and there's more on the menu.